Andrea Loredan (admiral): Biography

 He was born in Venice around 1455 to Francesco di Giovanni and Lodovica di Marsilio da Sant'Ippolito, originally from Corfu.
 The parents had only sons: in addition to Andrea, Antonio and Giacomo, as attested by the plaque in memory of the mother in the church of S. Andrea della Zirada, were both vital elements of the Venetian navy, and Luca, born in about 1471, who rushed to defend the city of Padua in 1509 during the War of the League of Cambrai.

 Andrea was approved in Avogadoria di Comun in 1474 and thus became part of the Great Council of the Serenissima.
 The only office to which he seems to have been elected, on 18 August 1489, before the glorious maritime enterprises, was that of chamberlain of the Comun, to carry out general treasury operations for the state coffers.
 He left this office prematurely as he was elected, on 18 April 1490, as captain of the galleys in the East in place of Marco Correr.
-On his return, on 16 July 1491, he was elected among the three Wise Men in Rialto, but his undoubted ability as a seaman did not escape the Venetian governing bodies, which successfully employed him in risky operations.
+On his return, on 16 July 1491, he was elected among the "Three Wise Men" (i tre savi) administering the Venetian Navy at Rialto (as part of the Venetian Republic's structure of appointing a group of three magistrates for different government tasks), but his undoubted ability as a seaman did not escape the Venetian governing bodies, which successfully employed him in risky operations.

 Loredan enjoyed an excellent reputation as a just captain, liberal with convicts, but also severe, not allowing any kind of excess, such as gambling and blasphemy, on his ships.
 He was the first to set a good example and demand from the nobles with which he embarked to keep their cabins in good order and always with the doors open, so that all the sailors could see their work.
 For these reasons he was loved by the crew, who followed him in the difficult exploits against some of the most ferocious pirates who raged across the Adriatic and the Mediterranean.

 In 1493, as an administrator of a small fleet, he did not hesitate to chase the Turkish pirate Kemal Reis from whom he managed to steal many boats and destroyed a large number by fire; in the same year, near the island of Cephalonia, he managed to intercept and capture the boat of an unidentified "Florentine corsair" carrying 120 men who were mostly hanged.
 The famous privateer Pietro Biscaglino and his men suffered the same fate.
 In 1494, following the capture and hanging made by Loredan, near Zakynthos, of the pirate Bazuola, whose fleet flew the French flag, an envoy in the name of King Charles VIII arrived in Venice to ask for compensation of 80,000 ducats for damages caused.
 Loredan carried out many other victorious enterprises in those years against pirates who infested the coasts of Tunisia, making the navigation for the Venetian merchant convoys safer.